-The Court of Appeals' decision misinterprets the legislature's decision in 2011 to rely on the growing body of federal law to regulate appropriate fees for the provision of electronic access or electronic copies of medical records as a decision to prohibit fees for the provision of such records entirely, which was a policy the legislature had rejected when revising the statute.
-Further, it results in creating various questions surrounding the scope of the interpretation, which will ultimately lead to continued litigation regarding these issues.
+The Court of Appeals' misconstruction of the legislature's 2011 decision to rely on federal law to regulate fees for the provision of electronic copies of medical records as a decision to prohibit fees for the provision of such records entirely, poses, as outlined above, significant risks to Wisconsin providers.
+Further, it raises various questions surrounding the scope of its interpretation, which will ultimately lead to continued litigation regarding these issues.
 Finally, the decision inappropriately transfers the costs of handling such medical records requests away from the requestor to other patients, insurers, and government programs, which exacerbates public policy concerns regarding the cost of health care and will have a statewide impact on Wisconsin health care providers, business affiliates, and vendors.
-For these reasons, this Court should grant review.